stolsma/intercom/README.md

   * `localEmit(event, [argument1], [argument2]...[argumentx])` Emit a local event on the `process.parent` instance.
 This event is not being send to the parent `EventChild` instance.
   * `on(event, callback)` React on a (parent) event.
   * `onAny(callback)`  React on any (parent) events.
+  * `disconnect()` Disconnects and closes the IPC channel and the RPC session but lets the child running until its done or `exit` is called .

 See [EventEmitter2](https://github.com/hij1nx/EventEmitter2) for more information on the `emit`, `on` `onAny` and other function standard available on EventEmitter2 classes.